api-search/explore/_apis/twilio/properties/insights-openapi.md

                 AnsweredBy:
                   type: string
                   $ref: '#/components/schemas/annotation_enum_answered_by'
+                  description: >-
-                  description: 'Specify which entity answered the call as determined by Answering Machine Detection.
+                    Specify which entity answered the call as determined by Answering Machine Detection.
 Use this to provide feedback on Answering Machine Detection accuracy.
+Possible enumerated
-Possible enumerated values, one of: `human`, `machine`. `human` indicates the call was answered by a person. `machine` indicates the call was answered by an answering machine.'
+                    values, one of: `human`, `machine`. `human` indicates the call was answered by a person. `machine` indicates the call was answered by an answering machine.
                 ConnectivityIssue:
                   type: string
                   $ref: '#/components/schemas/annotation_enum_connectivity_issue'
+                  description: >-
-                  description: Specify if the call had any connectivity issues.
-Possible enumerated values, one of `no_connectivity_issue`, `invalid_number`,
+                    Specify if the call had any connectivity issues.
+Possible enumerated values, one of `no_connectivity_issue`,
-                    `caller_id`, `dropped_call`, or `number_reachability`.
+                    `invalid_number`, `caller_id`, `dropped_call`, or
+                    `number_reachability`.
                 QualityIssues:
                   type: string
+                  description: >-
-                  description: Specify if the call had any subjective quality issues.
+                    Specify if the call had any subjective quality issues.
-                    Possible values, one or more of `no_quality_issue`, `low_volume`, `choppy_robotic`, `echo`, `dtmf`, `latency`, `owa`, `static_noise`.
+                    Possible values, one or more of `no_quality_issue`, `low_volume`, `choppy_robotic`, `echo`, `dtmf`, `latency`,
+                    `owa`, `static_noise`.
 Use comma separated values to indicate multiple quality issues for the same call.
                 Spam:
                   type: boolean
+                  description: >-
-                  description: A boolean flag to indicate if the call was a spam call.
+                    A boolean flag to indicate if the call was a spam call.
 Use this to provide feedback on whether calls placed from your account were marked as spam, or if inbound calls received by your account were unwanted spam.
 Use `true` if the call was a spam call.
                 CallScore:
                   type: integer
                   nullable: true
+                  description: >-
-                  description: 'Specify the call score.
+                    Specify the call score.
 This is of type integer.
-Use a range of 1-5 to indicate the call experience score, with the following mapping as a reference for rating the call [5: Excellent,
+Use a range of 1-5 to indicate the call experience score, with the following mapping as a reference for rating the call [5:
-                    4: Good, 3 : Fair, 2 : Poor, 1: Bad].'
+                    Excellent, 4: Good, 3 : Fair, 2 : Poor, 1: Bad].
                 Comment:
                   type: string
+                  description: >-
-                  description: Specify any comments pertaining to the call. `comment` has a maximum character limit of 100.
+                    Specify any comments pertaining to the call. `comment` has a maximum character limit of 100.
 Twilio does not treat this field as PII, so no PII should be included in the `comment`.
                 Incident:
                   type: string
+                  description: >-
-                  description: Associate this call with an incident or support ticket.
+                    Associate this call with an incident or support ticket.
 The `incident` parameter is of type string with a maximum character limit of 100.
 Twilio does not treat this field as PII, so no PII should be included in `incident`.
+      summary: Update Voice Annotation
     get:
       description: Get the Annotation for a specific Call.
       tags:
+        - Insights
+        - Voice
-      - InsightsV1Annotation
+        - Annotations
       parameters:
         - name: CallSid
           in: path
           description: The unique SID identifier of the Call.
           schema:
             type: string
             minLength: 34
             maxLength: 34
-          pattern: ^CA[0-9a-fA-F]{32}$
+            pattern: '^CA[0-9a-fA-F]{32}$'
           required: true
       responses:
         '200':
           content: